yyang-pplus/yyang-pplus.github.io/_posts/2021-04-08-pds-stack-backtrace.md

 The first thing to analyze a backtrace is identifying the error message associated with it.
 In our case, that is the first line of the above output, which basically tells us the program crashed due to a segmentation fault.
 This can give us a high level idea of what issue we are facing and sometimes a valuable hint to the root cause.
 This step can be extended to any application level error messages those are related to the backtrace as well.

 With the relevant error message in mind, now we can look at the actual backtrace.
 A backtrace is typically presented as lines of function calls, or stack frames to be more technical.
 Each line in the backtrace represents a function call, starting with the most recent function call that led to the error, following by its caller, and going back to the entry point of the program.
 Each line in the backtrace usually shows the function names, source code file names, line numbers, and sometimes additional context such as arguments to the function or program counters.[<sup>\[3:§8.2\]</sup>](#references) This information helps us to pinpoint the exact location in the source code where each function was called from and in what order.
 This is particularly important if there exists multiple code paths that could lead to the same location in the source, as it can save us a lot of time by avoid looking at the code that are irrelevant to the issue.
 In our example above, it has four function calls that are currently active in the program, which are numbered from 0 to 3.
-It starts with `half` as the most recent function call, followed by `stepThree` as its caller, and going back to the `main` function.
+It starts with `half` as the most recent function call, followed by `stepThree` as its caller, and going all the way back to the `main` function.

-When analyzing a backtrace, I usually start from the top (zero frame) of the backtrace, as the top typically represents the function where the failure occurred, although this is not necessarily where the failure caused.
-The top in our example has `half` as the function name, `dereference-null-pointer.cpp` as the source file name, followed by `2` as the line number.
+When analyzing a backtrace, I usually start from the top (zero frame) of the backtrace, as the top typically represents the function where the failure occurred, although this is not necessarily where the failure caused.[<sup>\[1\]</sup>](#references) The top in our example has `half` as the function name, `dereference-null-pointer.cpp` as the source file name, followed by `2` as the line number.
 The specific source file name and line number indicate the exact position in the code where the error occurred.
 That is the following line in our example:

 ```cpp
 *pointer /= 2;